Scope Australia

 Sectors

-We partnered with Scope to help them understand their consumers, and design a new centre-based therapy service the maintains therapy quality, and helps government funding go further.
+We partnered with Scope to understand the needs of their families, particularly those with children on the autism spectrum, and design a new centre-based therapy service that maintains quality while working within NDIS funding constraints.

 Some spreads from the Scope welcome pack